BaseChip/Logit/README.md

 <br>

 ## Your own Bot?
 I can create your very own bot for you!
 Does that sound good?
-If so, please have a look [here](https://www.fiverr.com/basechip/create-your-discord-bot)
+If so, please have a look [here](https://www.fiverr.com/basechip/create-your-discord-bot) or just write to me private BaseChip#2390
 # Important
 It is important that you enter your [bottoken](https://discordapp.com/developers) in the file KEYS.py, otherwise the bot will not work.
 Attention!
 The bot here has no access to the emojis from the servers